Viperinius/ILIAS-Sync2Folder/README.md

 Download the vX.X.X.X.zip from the latest release.
 Extract the zip and run the setup.exe.
 Your instance should start automatically after installation is finished.

 ### How to use
-When installed, you have to insert a link to your ILIAS login page if you are not at FH Bielefeld.
+When installed, you have to insert a link to your ILIAS login page (if you are not at FH Bielefeld).
 To change it, switch to *"General Settings"*, paste the login link into the text box and click on *"Check Link"*.
 If everything went right, your universities name (or some abbreviation) should pop up in the box below.
 To apply the changes, restart Sync2Folder.

 You can now proceed and login via the button in the top right of the window.
 When the connection is established, a checkmark will appear.
 To set your destination folder, select the *"Folder Options"* tab and click on the *"..."*.
 If you want to save courses in folders for each semester, turn on the corresponding options in this tab.